 Basting with brisket mopping sauce adds flavor and helps the meat remain juicy.
 Some use a spray bottle to baste with, using combinations of apple juice, vinegar, wine or beer and vegetable oil with seasonings.

-If foil wrapping the brisket, wait until at least a few hours have passed and a bark has formed on the surface.
+If you decide to wrap it in foil, wait until at least a few hours have passed and a bark has formed on the surface.
 Wrapping it tightly in two or three foil layers will hold in the moisture, and in turn speed up the cooking time.

 When the brisket is done, a rest period improves the quality of the meat.
-Re-wrap the brisket in foil and let it rest on the kitchen counter for at least a half-hour.
+Re-wrap it in foil and let it rest on the kitchen counter for at least a half-hour.

-For more detailed instructions check out my brisket smoking tutorial, How to Smoke a Brisket.
+For more detailed instructions check out my tutorial, How to Smoke a Brisket.

 home made barbecue sauce, and a big bowl of